3D Face From X: Learning Face Shape from Diverse Sources: Conclusion

-We have presented an RGB-D deep learning method for 3D facial performance capture, which is able to run on mobile devices and achieves high-quality, robust, and real-time performance even under the scenarios with large poses, different facial expressions, motion blur and diverse lighting conditions.
-The underlying technique is a self-supervised CNN framework that trains a medium-scale CNN and a fine-scale CNN directly from RGB-D raw face data.
-The framework is flexible to support facial performance capture with RGB-D or RGB input during testing.
-The key technical novelties lie in the training of the parametric face model, which learns both the core tensor and the model parameters, the use of UV map and vertex displacement for CNN-based surface detail refinement, and the elaborately-designed loss function.
-In particular, considerable efforts have been put into devising the terms for the loss functions and integrating various components to achieve efficient and robust training of the networks.
-Experiments show that our method is suitable for consumer-level RGB-D sensors and capturing 3D faces in the wild, which is of great practical value.
+\edit{We have presented a deep learning method for learning a face model and 3D face reconstruction from diverse sources.
+The underlying technique is a self-supervised CNN framework that trains a three-branches encoder and a shape decoder from a combination of RGB-D, RGB and raw scan data.
+The framework is flexible to support facial performance capture with RGB-D, depth or RGB input during testing.
+We demonstrate the advantage of our framework by showing the representation power of the learned shape decoder and comparing the face reconstruction results with state-of-art methods.
+Experiments show that our method is suitable for consumer-level RGB-D or RGB sensors and capturing 3D faces in the wild, which is of great practical value.}

-While ARKit~\cite{ARKit} can real-time construct 3D face models from RGB-D data captured by iPhone X smartphone, its underlying technique has not been made public.
-Most previous work has difficulty to achieve accurate and robust real-time 3D facial capture from RGB-D data on mobile phones.
-Our work suggests that using RGB-D data and deep learning techniques provides a promising solution, especially noticing that some newly-released smartphones are equipped with advanced chip (for example, Huawei's Kirin 970 NPU) supporting deep learning.

-One limitation of our current work is that while our medium-scale CNN can achieve real time facial performance capture on mobile devices, our fine-scale network still cannot due to its complexity.
-Optimizing the implementation and smartly modeling the surface fine detail will help speed up.
-Another limitation of our work is that we assume Lambertian surface reflectance and smoothly varying illumination, which may introduce artifacts in general environments (e.g., with strong subsurface scattering, high frequency or self-shadowing).
-Though our sparse approximation to the color information could alleviate these artifacts to a certain extent, it is worth investigating more powerful formulation to handle general reflectance and illumination.